TheNetRunner/grimoire2.0/README.md

 # Grimoire

 ## What is Grimoire?
-Grimoire is a pet project of mine to create a set of table top tools which reduce the cost and complexity to entry into the table top world.
+Grimoire is a pet project of mine to create a set of table top tools which reduce the cost and complexity of entry into the table top world.

+### Deploying Steps
+1. ```npm run sendit```
+2. done...